Menace of Destruction: Identification

-Menace of Destruction members wear the color red.
-They are also identified by gang-related tattoos such as their gang initial and the numeric code "301".
+Menace of Destruction members wear the color red, but sometimes blue and gray depending on the states they're in.
+They are also identified by gang-related tattoos such as their gang initial "MOD" and the numeric code "301".
 The three standing for "M", zero standing for "O", and combining the 0 and “1” forms a "D".

 Crimes

 California

 During 1993 in Sacramento, California, tensions between the Menace of Destruction and the Asian Family Gangsters were intense.
-Following the death of a young M.O.D gang member and a shooting at several Tiny Little Rascals, a junior version of M.O.D, the M.O.D retaliated by performing a drive-by shooting in North Sacramento Asian Family Gangsters turf, killing a rival gang member.
-Around the same period, the Menace of Destruction killed a rival Lao gang member and another one two years later in 1995.
+Following the death of a young M.O.D gang member and a shooting at several Tiny Little Rascals; a junior version of M.O.D, the M.O.D retaliated by performing a drive-by shooting in North Sacramento Asian Family Gangsters' turf, killing a rival gang member.
+Around the same period, the Menace of Destruction killed a rival Lao member and another one two years later in 1995.

 Two teens surrendered to Spokane police in connection with a California drive-by shooting after a six-hour standoff.
 The suspects are members of Menace of Destruction and were wanted on warrants charging them with violating parole and attempted murder in a January 6, 1998 drive-by shooting near Merced, California.
 A man was shot in the eye during that attack but survived.
 California authorities called Spokane police to tell them the teens might be in the area.
 Undercover officers staked out the house to confirm the two were staying there.
 The house was widely known for drug trafficking.
 The teens were believed to be heavily armed, with several pistols and possibly rifles or shotguns.
 At least a dozen SWAT team members with police dogs and high-powered rifles surrounded the house.
 Police searched the home and found several guns.

 In 2002, the Menace of Destruction gang was the most active gang in Merced, California.